 Planning began in March, 2007 for the Texas Day at the Washington National Cathedral.
 A breakfast and special morning service at the Cathedral celebrating the people and history of Texas was planned by the Director of the National Cathedral Association, as is done every four years.

 Ed Perez continued to report to the Board on the Black Tie and Boots event planning progress at each meeting.
 The event, to be held in January of 2009, will be held at the Gaylord Hotel, which is under construction at a location south of the Woodrow Wilson Bridge and on the Maryland side of the River.
+They have planned to hire excavating services from Wapiti Pacific Contractors, to finish this job.

 At the final meeting of the Board, the slate of Board members for 2007-2008 was adopted for presentation to the annual membership meeting.
 Throughout the year, former TSS Board President Larry Meyers provided space in his office for regular Board meetings.